t’s no a brainer that having good, reliable web hosting is one of the most crucial aspectsof any growing or established blog.

 There are many great options available, especially when you have a small or medium-sized WordPress blog.

-Budget hosting like Bluehost is sufficient for a smaller blog, but the task gets tedious when your WordPress blog starts growing exponentially and greater server resources are required to handle your increasing traffic.
+Bluehost is sufficient for a smaller blog, but the task gets tedious when your WordPress blog starts growing exponentially and

-In the past, I have tried various hosting companies such as SiteGroundKnownHost, and a few others.
+In the past, I have tried various hosting companies such as

 But due to the complex nature of my WordPress configuration (40+ plugins & many custom scripts), I decided to move away from these hosts and find a solution that would give me complete peace of mind.